Friday, December 7, 2012

 I took a minute or two, asking myself what possessed me to glue claws on my hand right before I had to leave for church.
 At this point, I was considering my options.
 At first I figured I would just go to church with my bright red claw hand, and one normal hand and hoped noone would notice.
 Yeah, right.

 However, I do not have the personality to do that.
 I found it hysterically funny (though frustrating) and I knew that I would have to point out my faux paux to practically everyone and show them my claw hand and normal hand.
 Then everyone would know because I couldn't help telling them.
-I'm wierd that way.
+I'm weird that way.

 Then I thought maybe I could cut the claw hand down, so they wouldn't quite look like talons.
 Then, I would just have one fake hand with bright red polish and one normal hand with no polish.
 I could set a new trend!
 I had one desperate thought of wearing my gloves for the entire service, or at least one glove (channeling early-Michael Jackson).
 I even thought of wrapping bandaids around each finger.